-- Section 3.1 considers definitional issues associated with water security. - Section 3.2 discusses the key water security risks in Australia, focusing on climate change. - Section 3.3 consider the role of a renewed NWI in addressing water security risks. - Section 3.4 discusses modelling climate change and incorporating projections into water plans. - Section 3.5 reviews how addressing climate change through a transition to net zero is likely to impact water demand. - Section 3.6 discusses planning for cost effective water security, focusing on the need for all policy options to be on the table. - Section 3.7 outlines how the Productivity Commission's renewal advice can assist jurisdictions in navigating these challenges.
+- Section 3.1 considers definitional issues associated with water security. - Section 3.2 discusses the key water security risks in Australia, focusing on climate change. - Section 3.3 discusses modelling climate change and incorporating projections into water plans. - Section 3.4 considers the role of a renewed NWI in addressing water security risks. - Section 3.5 reviews how addressing climate change through a transition to net zero is likely to impact water demand. - Section 3.6 discusses planning for cost effective water security, focusing on the need for all policy options to be on the table. - Section 3.7 outlines how the Productivity Commission's NWI renewal advice can assist jurisdictions in navigating these challenges.